ashtonjamesd/claim/README.md

 ## Only

-Focus on specific tests with `only`.
+Run specific tests with `only`.
 All other tests are skipped.

 ```c
 should ("not do this") {